 Open-Heel Weight: 3.28 lbs

-Aqua Lung offer a whole travel line and these travel fins are speciallly designed to be lightweight and yet robust enough for Scuba.
+Aqua Lung offer a whole travel line and these travel fins are specially designed to be lightweight and yet robust enough for Scuba.
 These open-heel fins are comfortable and fit easily into carry-on baggage.
 We also have Aqua Lung Zuma as our top choice travel BCD.
 If you’re looking for a lightweight travel BCD, read our post here.

 Seac F1S Scuba Diving Fins